 - When the user marks a check box, another Ajax interaction with the web server is triggered.

 - The user can take an action that causes the current page to “unload”, likely to be replaced by another web page.
-All these Request/Responses are captured by the IBM Tealeaf Passive Capture Application.
-During replay, IBM Tealeaf can often infer which forms were filled out and can bind the Ajax responses to Ajax requests made during replay.
+All these Request/Responses are captured by the Tealeaf Passive Capture Application.
+During replay, Tealeaf can often infer which forms were filled out and can bind the Ajax responses to Ajax requests made during replay.

-However, without the UI Capture library, IBM Tealeaf has no visibility into the interactions between the web page application and the visitor when the interaction did not trigger data transmission from the web server.
+However, without the UI Capture library, Tealeaf has no visibility into the interactions between the web page application and the visitor when the interaction did not trigger data transmission from the web server.

 How UI Capture captures interactions